 The question is – do these conventional document formats communicate product value story effectively ?
 Most probably not.
 With modern digital tools Key Account Managers (KAM) and Medical Science Liaisons (MSL) can present health data and evidence to payers and healthcare providers more effectively.

 Engaging payers and providers with digital tools and iPad apps

 First of all an in-depth analysis of external audiences and ways of reps engagement is made.
 Clear identification of target personas and key external stakeholder groups define the types of economic and clinical value messages that need to be presented.
 This leads to content clustering into payer (provider) archetypes.
 Different content and specially tailored message for each archetype is key.

 Results adaptability for health economics models is also vital.
-Often life sciences companies define only single national economic case – budget impact or cost effectiveness model results.
-However, messaging needs to be adapted for each payer setting, such as particular hospital.
+Often life sciences companies define only single national economic case – budget impact or cost-effectiveness model results.
+However, messaging needs to be adapted for each payer setting, such as a particular hospital.
 Reps often feel uncomfortable tweaking complex and bulky MS Excel models to derive tailored results fitted for specific payer settings.
 Moreover, MS Excel wasn’t created for communications.
-Models need to reflect actual payer cost data, population size and treatment pathways. iPad or Web based health economics budget impact models are the tools of choice for many pharma and devices companies.
+Models need to reflect actual payer cost data, population size and treatment pathways. iPad or Web based health economics budget impact models are the tools of choice for many pharma and device companies.
 They provide a powerful communications medium and ease model input parameters adaptability (see figure below).

 Closed loop marketing and analytics

 In-depth analytics is also key.
 Often the tools are rolled out without any supervision or understanding of actual usage.
 Automated usage analytics and extraction of external stakeholders perceptions of the presented content can reveal lots of useful insights and help guide ongoing training support needs.